Caregivers Belong to a Family

 So began our journey toward caregiving/care receiving as husband and wife, and what a journey it has been.
 Though physically and mentally difficult, God used Lynn’s medical condition to unite us as a couple.
 Where before we were two independent people joined in a marriage, we are now almost one person at times.
 Being constantly together, we found that humor was our best weapon to survive the fateful moments when everything went wrong.
 Better to laugh at being stuck on the floor, naked, in a position that seems impossible to untangle with just the two of you at home than to cry about it.
 The laughter gets you through the hard times, as do the tears.

 Sometimes tears can’t be avoided, like when I hear a recording of him signing.
 Lynn was a phenomenal singer and guitarist.
 He has a recording on Youtube called Steigleder Project that displays his talents.
 I cry when I hear it because I mourn what he’s lost.
-As you read through my website, you’ll hear more of our story—the good, the bad, and the truth.
+As you read through my website, you’ll hear more of our story—the good, the bad, and always the truth.